sanitswain/java8tips/collectors.rst

     Accumulator will define the behaviour of the accumulation process.
 You might be already noticed that, though it is ``BiConsumer`` it takes partial result container and a new element as inputs and performs the configured task.

 - **BinaryOperator<A> combiner()**
     Combiner defines what to be done if two partial results are provided.
 As we know in the parallelization case, the complete dataset will be splitted to multiple chunks and performed separately, so combiner will  merge the two partial results into one.
-The ``BinaryOperator's`` functional decsriptor is exactly matching with this task: (partial1, partial2) -> partial1.merge(partial2)
+The ``BinaryOperator's`` functional descriptor is exactly matching with this task: (partial1, partial2) -> partial1.merge(partial2)

 - **Function<A, R> finisher()**
     This defines the final transformation to be done to the result container after all the elements are processed.